jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 ### Comparing Kotlin with Java

 You can do pretty much the same thing with Java 8 with the streams and functional interfaces.
-The best examples I could were the ones by [The Mighty Programmer](https://themightyprogrammer.dev/snippet/frequency-map-java).
-This is what s/he
+The best examples I found the ones by [The Mighty Programmer](https://themightyprogrammer.dev/snippet/frequency-map-java).
+This is what s/he has:
-has:

 ```java
 import java.util.stream.*;